INFORMATION FOR NEW REFEREES

 If you play for an AFC Lightning or FFC team and are working a game for another AFC Lightning or FFC team do not take an AFC Lightning nor FFC bag, jacket or anything with their logo or colors with you to the field.
 It gives the away team an immediate sense that you are biased against them.

-All referees are required to have a gold referee uniform shirt.
-Our recreation teams play in blue or white, but AFC Lightning teams wear red or yellow.
-Due to this, it is advisable to have a black alternate shirt at the very least.
-The next best color to get would be blue, then red and last of all green.
+All referees are required to have a yellow referee uniform shirt.
+Our recreation teams play in blue or white, but AFC Lightning teams wear red or black, with yellow being a probably addition in the next couple of years.
+Due to this, it is advisable to have a green alternate shirt if you plan on getting one.
+The next best color to get would be blue, then black and last of all red.

 On rainy days, the fields are checked at 7:30 am.
 Call the league number - (770) 460-7811 to find out the status of the fields.
 You can also sign up for notification through Status Me.
 The league is Peachtree City/FCYSL.
 Whenever the status of the fields change Status Me will send you an email and a text message.
 You can also see the current status on the FCYSL, AFC Lightning and Peachtree City web sites.